Cook signs new contract with Essex

 Last updated on .From the section Cricket

-Former England captain Sir Alastair Cook has signed a new two-year contract with Essex.
+Former England captain Alastair Cook has signed a new two-year contract with Essex.

 The 36-year-old, who made his debut for the club in 2003, had been considering his future after his previous three-year deal ended in September.